tgirke/GEN242-2021/content/en/assignments/Homework/HW04/hw4_solution/HW4_key.md

 Rscript -e "rmarkdown::render('HW4_key.Rmd')" # From command-line
 ```

 To render a PDF file instead of HTML, one can instruct the rendering function to do so like this: `rmarkdown::render('HW4_key.Rmd', c('pdf_document')`.
-The corresponding
-PDF file of this HTML report is [here](https://girke.bioinformatics.ucr.edu/GEN242/assignments/Homework/HW04/hw4_solution/HW4_key.pdf).
 To render to several formats with
 a single command, one can concatenate the formatting values with `c('html_document', 'pdf_document')`.

 # A. Choice of Sequence Type